yosiyajersson/java-Interview-questions/README.md

 These are some of the key features of Java 8.
 Other enhancements include improved annotations, enhanced security, and better support for JavaScript and other scripting languages.

-# what is meta space
+# 2.what is meta space ?
 Meta space is a new memory space introduced in Java 8 as a replacement for the permanent generation (PermGen) space in earlier versions of Java.
 Meta space is used to store metadata about classes, methods, and other structures that are used by the Java Virtual Machine (JVM).

 The PermGen space in earlier versions of Java was known to cause problems due to its fixed size and the fact that it could become full if too many classes or other structures were loaded into memory.
 In contrast, meta space is designed to be more flexible and dynamic, allowing it to expand and contract as needed.